What are Safe Treatments for Morning Sickness?

 Prevention Tips

-• If you experience nausea or vomiting during pregnancy, talk to your doctor about both pharmacological and non-pharmacological treatment options.
+- If you experience nausea or vomiting during pregnancy, talk to your doctor about both drug and non-drug treatment options.

-• Avoiding spicy or fatty foods may reduce nausea and vomiting.
+- Avoid spicy or fatty foods, as these might cause nausea and vomiting.

 This Really Happened

-Seventy-seven pregnant women were enrolled in a clinical trial to assess the effects of ginger, pyridoxine, or placebo on nausea and vomiting.
-Ginger and pyridoxine were found to be more effective than placebo treatment, but all three treatments improved symptoms.
-While ginger was more effective in the treatment of nausea, pyridoxine was more effective in reducing the distress of vomiting.
+A group of 77 pregnant women were enrolled in a clinical trial to assess the effects of ginger, pyridoxine, or placebo on nausea and vomiting.
+Ginger and pyridoxine were more effective than placebo, but all three treatments improved symptoms.
+While ginger was more effective in the treatment of nausea, pyridoxine was more effective in reducing the distress of vomiting (from Sharifzadeh et al., 2018).

 For More Information